 Most air fryers are very easy to clean.
 Though, of course, this depends on the model.

 Make sure that you choose an air fryer with a basket that comes apart for easy cleaning (if it has a basket).

 With most conventional air fryers, you can pop the inner basket away from the outer basket, so you can easily wipe away anything that falls through the holes and clean the bottom of the inner basket.

 If you have a combo oven, the tray should come out completely, and you can wash it with the soft side of a sponge.
 I did find that oil stuck onto the lower tray of my combo oven, so if you do use oil in your air fryer, this is something to consider.

 If something is stuck on, just soak your basket until it softens enough to wipe away with a sponge.

 DO NOT use an abrasive cleaner or abrasive sponge to clean the basket, because you don't want to damage the nonstick surface.

 Regular dish soap and a regular sponge are all you should need to clean your air fryer.

-- My friend, Kathy Hester, just released her air fryer cookbook, Vegan Cooking in Your Air Fryer, and I have two recipes in it!
+- My friend, Kathy Hester, just her air fryer cookbook, Vegan Cooking in Your Air Fryer, in 2018, and I have two recipes in it!